 Does the Humane Society of Utah sell animals for scientific experimentation or to rendering plants?

 Absolutely not!
-Under no circumstances are animals from the HSU utilized for experimentation or research, nor are they sold posthumously to rendering plants.
+Under no circumstances are animals from HSU utilized for experimentation or research, nor are they sold posthumously to rendering plants.

 Where is the Humane Society of Utah located?